 Liberalization of foreign trade

-Guinean banks’ capital-to-assets ratio is 11.2%, significantly higher than the international median of 8.7% and the third-highest in Africa.
+Guinean banks’ capital-to-assets ratio was estimated at 10.32% in 2022, significantly higher than the international median of 8.7%.
 This reflects the considerable risk of making loans in Guinea, with the share of non-performing loans hovering around 10% in recent years.
-As these numbers indicate, and as business owners are quick to point out, this means it is very difficult to get loans in the formal sector in Guinea, meaning that many rely on informal sector loans with higher interest rates and very short (usually 30-day) repayment schedules.
-There is no stock market in Guinea, and the country does not figure in the World Bank’s Bank Regulation and Supervision Survey.
+As these numbers indicate, it is tough to get loans in the formal sector in Guinea, as interest rates are very high and collateral requests are stringent.
+This pushes many to rely on informal and personal loans that require full repayment after relatively short and fixed periods, reducing the amount that individuals can borrow and reducing business flexibility.
+Guinea has no stock market, and the country does not figure in the World Bank’s Bank Regulation and Supervision Survey.

 Banking system

-The government has allowed the exchange rate to float freely, with the U.S. dollar worth approximately GNF 9,000.
+The government has allowed the exchange rate to float freely, but it has remained relatively stable over the last three years, with one U.S. dollar exchanged for approximately GNF 8,500 and one euro for GNF 10,000.

 Monetary stability